Ivo-Balbaert/The_Way_to_Jai/book/8_Modules_-_Structuring_the_code_of_a_project.md

 For an example of its use, see § 12.12

 **Exercise**
 Look at the code of program 26.9_doubly_linked_list.jai* in § 26.7
 Isolate the definition of LinkedList, Node and the for_expansion macro into a module Linked_List (which is just a single file Linked_List.jai).
 Place this file in the current folder, and test out that with a #load the program still works.
 Then import it as a module from the current folder and test out.
-Then place the file in a module folder *D:\Jai\The_Way_to_Jai\my_modules* and test out.
+Then place the file in a module folder like *D:\Jai\The_Way_to_Jai\my_modules* and test out.

 ## 8.7 Module and program parameters
 ### 8.7.1 Definition and use
 In § 6.1.3 we already encountered the ENABLE_ASSERT program parameter from _Basic_, which by default enables assert debugging (see § 20.1.2).
 A **module or program parameter** is a parameter defined in and set by a module, like `ENABLE_ASSERT := true` in _Basic_.
 Here is its definition at the start of _Basic/module.jai_:
 `#module_parameters () (ENABLE_ASSERT := true);`
-Code that imports this parameter can decide to change its value.
-This is done in the import line:
+Code that imports this parameter automatically gets in this parameter with that value.
+Or it can decide to change its value.
+This is done in the import line, like:
 `#import "Basic"()(ENABLE_ASSERT=false);`
-The 1st list contains the module parameters: they only have module scope, so they are only active within the imported module.
-Basic has no module parameters, that's why the 1st list is empty: ()
+The 1st list () contains the module parameters: they only have module scope, so they are only active within the imported module.
+Basic has no module parameters, that's why this list is empty: ()
-The 2nd list (to which for example ENABLE_ASSERT belongs) is a program parameter valid in the whole program: all submodules use those values for the parameters.
+The 2nd list (to which for example ENABLE_ASSERT belongs) is a program parameter valid in the whole program: all program code use those values for the parameters.

 In fact, module _Basic_ has several module parameters:
 `#module_parameters () (MEMORY_DEBUGGER := false, ENABLE_ASSERT := true, REPLACEMENT_INTERFACE: $I/interface Memory_Debugger_Interface = Memory_Debugger_Interface, VISUALIZE_MEMORY_DEBUGGER := true);`
-(We've also used the MEMORY_DEBUGGER parameter in § 21.4).
+(For usage of the MEMORY_DEBUGGER parameter, see § 21.4).

 > So module parameters can be used to declare parameters that code can set when importing a module.
 If no explicit setting is done at import, the default value from the module is used.

 ### 8.7.2 Creating your own module parameters
-Let's create our own module `TestModule_Params` in d:\my_modules\TestModule_Params\module.jai with the following contents:
+Let's create our own module `TestModule_Params` in d:\my_modules\TestModule_Params\module.jai (or similar on other platforms) with the following contents:

 ```c++
 #import "Basic";